tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/overview.md

 # GitHub Dependabot - Overview

 The GitHub Dependabot plug-in imports repository vulnerability data from GitHub server into UrbanCode Velocity.
-It scans for existing GitHub integrations and retrieves data only for those particular GitHub repositories .
-The Plugin works on repository level and imports data for entire repository .
+It scans for existing GitHub integrations and retrieves data only for those particular GitHub repositories.
+The Plugin works on repository level and imports data for entire repository.

 ## Compatibility

 This plug-in requires UrbanCode Velocity version 2.5.0 and later.
-The plug-in works on top of GitHub plug-in so at least one GitHub integration should be already there .
+The plug-in works on top of GitHub plug-in so at least one GitHub integration should be already there.

 ## Versions